-• Be sure to fill out all of the information even though it isn't required.
+Be sure to fill out all of the information even though it isn't required.
 We will need supervisor email, location etc. Missing information may slow down the processing of your request.

-Search for student employment, internships and full-time jobs
+Search for student employment, internships, and full-time jobs

-- Click the "Jobs" tab at the top to begin your search. - Create a Saved Search by going to the "Jobs" tab.
-After entering a keyword and running a search, click on the "Save Your Search" link (it should appear below the keyword search box). - Review applications & track interviews using the "Applications" and "On-Campus Interviews" tabs at the top of the screen.
+- · Click the "Jobs" tab to begin your search. - Create a Saved Search by going to the "Jobs" tab.
+After entering a keyword and running a search, slide on the "Notify me of jobs like this" (it should appear below the keyword search box). - Review applications and track interviews using under your profile and "My Meetings."

-Search for Events by clicking on the "Events" tab at the very top
+Search for Events by clicking on the "Events" tab